 Stealing from a client could fall under all three of the above categories.
-Forgetting to file a case within a statute of limitations, or forgetting a court date, is not criminal, but violates a lawyer’s ethical standards and may constitute legal malpractice.
+Forgetting to file a case within a statute of limitations, or forgetting a court date, is not criminal but violates an attorney’s ethical standards and may constitute legal malpractice.

 Questions to Ask Yourself

-If you are wondering whether or not you are the victim of legal malpractice, ask yourself the following questions, then contact us for a free consultation and free case evaluation to see if your case fits the definition of legal malpractice in Ohio:
+If you are wondering whether or not you are the victim of legal malpractice, ask yourself the following questions, then contact one of our legal malpractice attorneys for a free case evaluation to see if your case fits the definition of legal malpractice in Ohio:

-- Was my case dismissed because my lawyer failed to diligently pursue the case?
+- Was my case dismissed because my attorney failed to pursue the case diligently?

-- Did my lawyer steal money from me or an estate that I was involved with?
+- Did my attorney steal money from an estate that I was involved with or me?

-- Was my case dismissed because my lawyer failed to designate expert witnesses or failed to provide adequate expert reports?
+- Was my case dismissed because my attorney failed to designate expert witnesses or failed to provide adequate expert reports?

-- Did my lawyer force me to settle my case for an inadequate amount due to a conflict of interest?
+- Did my attorney force me to settle my case for an inadequate amount due to a conflict of interest?

-- Did I get sued because my lawyer drafted a document or agreement that was improper or ambiguous?
+- Did I get sued because my attorney drafted a document or agreement that was improper or ambiguous?

-- Did I lose my case because my lawyer drafted a document or agreement that was improper or ambiguous?
+- Did I lose my case because my attorney drafted a document or agreement that was improper or ambiguous?

-- Did the lawyer “dump” my case just before the statute of limitations ran out?
+- Did the attorney “dump” my case just before the statute of limitations ran out?

-- Did my lawyer force me to settle out of court instead of going to trial because of lack of preparation or experience?
+- Did my attorney force me to settle out of court instead of going to trial because of a lack of preparation or experience?

-- Did the lawyer prepare sufficiently for my case?
+- Did the attorney prepare sufficiently for my case?

 - Did I get an improper or inadequate settlement in my original suit?